 NTFS is available in the Linux kernel.
 However only read-only is fully supported and the performance is about 25% less than ext-2 or ext-3 for the platforms we tested (EM8623L and SMP8635), but this is still acceptable to play most of HD Videos.

-So there are no ready made open-source solutions that provide all functionalities and performance required to have NTFS support in an embedded systems such as a Set-Top-Box.
+So there are no ready-made open-source solutions that provide all functionalities and performance required to have NTFS support in embedded systems such as a Set-Top-Box.

-Their are way to overcome the issue however.
+There are ways to overcome the issue, however.

 - Optimize ntfs-3g for your embedded systems by yourself.

-Your abilities to do that depends on the embedded platform.
-This is quite challenging for the older Sigma Designs since AFAIK there are no working profilers for EM862x/SMP863X plarforms.
-Gprof can not work with uClinux and oprofile requires linux 2.6 (OK for SMP863X) and some hardware timers are required by not available on the MIPS core used by SMP8634/SMP8635.
+Your abilities to do that depend on the embedded platform.
+This is quite challenging for the older Sigma Designs since AFAIK there are no working profilers for EM862x/SMP863X platforms.
+Gprof can not work with uClinux and oprofile requires Linux 2.6 (OK for SMP863X) and some hardware timers are required by not available on the MIPS core used by SMP8634/SMP8635.

 - Use commercial solutions

 The first solution that can be used is Tuxera made by the developers of NTFS-3G.
 They have a version of NTFS for embedded systems and boasts some impressive NTFS benchmark for embedded systems , especially in comparison to ntfs-3g.
 I have never tried a platform using Tuxera NTFS, but based on their benchmark for embedded systems using MIPS Core @ 333Mhz (See below) this should work very well.